davi-griff/Send_to_database/README.md

  You can install this app by downloading this folder and instal its dependencies with:
  ` pip install -r requirements.txt `

+ Next, you must configure the .env.exemple file and put it onto the SQL folder